Employees and pensions

 Another figure to consider is the interest rate applied to retirement assets by the pension institution.

-Some pension funds apply a higher interest rate to the voluntary portion compared to the mandatory one (particularly pension funds with a split conversion rate).
+Some pension funds apply a higher interest rate for extra-mandatory benefits than for mandatory ones (especially pension funds with a split conversion rate).
 If you look at both figures, the question arises as to which is better - a higher interest rate or a higher conversion rate?

 • Teaser Image